ACTCollaboration/moby2/docs/installation.rst

 for the latest instructions.**

 **libslim**: In order to support uint8, we may be using a patched version of libslim.
 This may become unneccessary in the future.
+(If loading TODs throws an error message like "terminate called after throwing an instance of 'bad_output_file'", then this is probably ebcause libslim was compiled without libzzip support.)

 **sofa**: This is the Standards of Fundamental Astronomy library from the IAU, http://www.iausofa.org/ .
 At this writing, we use a recent